״‘How do you react when you are misgendered?’ they ask.

 The photographic medium, and use of strong flash lights and violent frame cuts, highlights the battle between the growing thing and its living environment: the fence that confines it, the earth that limits its spread, and the artificial light, which unlike natural light does not usually nourish the plant sufficiently.

-beginning of 2017.
-It brings works from the past two years that center of
+A booklet, also titled Rightgendered was published prior to the exhibition, at the beginning of 2017.
+It brings works from the past two years that center of bodily experiences and feelings of gender incongruence.

-The photographs
+The project

 The exhibition and Meiry’s photographs were created from a queer viewpoint and offer a self-presentation of an identity rarely represented in the Israeli art world.